Total Women's Healthcare of South Broward

 These birth control methods vary in effectiveness from 100% for a permanent, surgical option to around 60-80% for condoms and sponges, depending on how they are used.
-Dr. Siudmak will discuss your options and together you can decide on the form of birth control that is right for you.
+Dr. Siudmak and his team will discuss your options and together you can decide on the form of birth control that is right for you.

 Deciding which birth control method is right for you will depend on several factors, such as:

 If you have a pre-existing medical condition, you may not be able to use hormone-based birth control.
 You may also opt for barrier control in the form of a condom to protect against sexually transmitted diseases.
 With barrier control methods, using them properly is essential to their effectiveness.
-If you are using condoms and they are not fitted properly, break, slip, or spill, this also lowers their ability to protect you against pregnancy.
+If you are using condoms and they are not fitted properly, break, slip, or spill, it lowers their ability to protect you against pregnancy.

 This question is common when it comes to hormone-based birth control methods.
 Barrier methods typically don’t have any side effects unless you have a rare allergy toward the products being used.
 If you’ve opted for and have been cleared to use hormone-based birth control methods, you may experience some side effects from the regulation of hormones in your system.
 The most commonly reported are:

 - Weight gain

 - Spotting between periods

 - Tender and swollen breasts